leexinhao/leexinhao.github.io/index.md

 - Fine-Grained and Long Video Understanding: ***VideoChat-Flash**, **InternVideo2.5**, TimeSuite, TPO*
 - Model and Benchmark for Online Video Understanding: ***VideoChat-Online/OVBench**, StreamForest/ODV-Bench*
 - Benchmark for Video Caption and Retrieval: *CaReBench*
-- Benchmark for Complex Video Reason: *VideoReasonBench*
+- Benchmark for Complex Video Reasoning: *VideoReasonBench*

 ### Post-Finetuning for MLLM with **Reinforcement Learning 💪**